Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 ### Restrictions of multi-segment name resolution

-We would like our KDoc resolution to be as close as possible to the way Kotlin resolves names in the code.
+We wanted our KDoc resolution to be as close as possible to the way Kotlin resolves names in the code.
-So we should only resolve multi-segment names when the language does so.
+Hence, multi-segment names were expected to be resolved only when the language did so.

 Imagine that we have some name `A.B.C` that we would like to point to.
 The location of this declaration relatively to the given position is not important.